exakat/php-dictionary/dictionary.rst

 VCS
 ---

 VCS stands for Version Control System.
-It provides a mean to record multiple versions of files across history.
+It is a software tool or system that helps manage changes to files and documents over time.
+It is particularly useful in situations where multiple people are collaborating on the same project, allowing them to track modifications, work on different versions of files concurrently, and manage the history of changes.
+Version control systems are commonly used in software development, but they can also be applied to various other types of projects where tracking changes is important.

 A VCS is also called a SCM : Source Control Management.

 VCS is a common tool to manage code versions.
-GIT, mercurial, SVN, CVS, etc.
+There are many such systems: GIT, mercurial, SVN, CVS, etc.

 `Documentation <https://en.wikipedia.org/wiki/Version_control>`__